Sunny6889/java-tron/dockerhub_readme_2.md

     }
 }
 ```
-Notice: Before the local full node has synced with the latest block transactions, requests for account status or transaction information may be outdated or empty.
+**Notice**: Before the local full node has synced with the latest block transactions, requests for account state or transaction information may be outdated or empty.

 ## Troubleshot
 After starting the docker container, use `docker exec -it tron tail -f ./logs/tron.log` to check if the full node is functioning as expected and to identify any errors when interacting with the full node.